 Their Free plan is very generous with 10M actions (any event sent to Amplitude) per month, but most of their unique features like Compass, the SQL integration and the predictive analytics are locked behind a fairly expensive subscription.

 When Amplitude is the Right Analytics Platform

-- Amplitude is one of the best products you can use to understand feature adoption, track funnels and understand user behaviors.
+- Amplitude is one of the best analytics platforms you can use to understand feature adoption, real time performance, track funnels and understand user behaviors.
 We use it everyday at Highlights.

 - You can use Amplitude to find your North Star metric and your product’s Aha moments.